 We are required to disclose changes made in our internal controls and procedures on a quarterly basis and our management is required to assess the effectiveness of these controls annually.
-However, for as long as we are an "emerging growth company" under the JOBS Act, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
-We could be an "emerging growth company" until December 31, 2021.
+However, for as long as we are a "non-accelerated filer" under SEC rules, our independent registered public accounting firm will not be required to attest to the effectiveness of our internal controls over financial reporting pursuant to Section 404.
 An independent assessment of the effectiveness of our internal controls could detect problems that our management's assessment might not.
 Undetected material weaknesses in our internal controls could lead to financial statement restatements and require us to incur the expense of remediation.